anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Serial number(s): product-serial-number(s) of pledge(s) to be bootstrapped; used for discovery

 Further, the Registrar-Agent SHOULD have synchronized time.
+In case the registrar-agent does not have synchronized time, it may not be able to verify the registrar EE certificate during the optional TLS handshake.
+As the registrar-agent is recommended to utilize short-lived certificates in {{sec_cons_reg-agt}}, a registrar-agent may use the valid from time of its short-lived certificate for time synchronization.

 Finally, the Registrar-Agent MAY possess the IDevID (root or issuing) CA certificate of the pledge manufacturer/vendor to validate the IDevID certificate on returned PVR or in case of optional TLS usage for pledge communication (see {{pledgehttps}}).
 The distribution of IDevID CA certificates to the Registrar-Agent is out of scope of this document and may be done by a manual configuration.